GODAN is supported by a Secretariat hosted primarily at the McGill University in Montreal, Canada. Find out more about its members below:

 Foteini Zampati is a legal professional with over 15 years of experience.
 She works for KTBL as a data rights research specialist, advising the GODAN initiative on the ethical and legal aspects of open data.
 Ms Zampati is responsible for research into and analysis of legislation, on both a national and international level.
 More specifically, her areas of specialisation are Open Data and Intellectual Property, ownership issues and data rights, compliance and best practice across all aspects of national and European privacy and security, as well as data protection law and regulation (GDPR) in the agricultural sector.

-Raffat Zerin is Monitoring, Evaluation and Research Coordinator at GODAN, where she is responsible for coordinating GODANs involvement in the DfID eDIAL project, alongside managing the programme of work.
+Raffat Zerin is Monitoring and Evaluation Coordinator at GODAN, where she is responsible for coordinating GODANs involvement in the DfID eDIAL project, alongside monitoring the programme of work.
 She has considerable experience in the development sector, having acted as Programme Management and Reporting Officer within the United Nations World Food Programme, and as Development Program Analyst with Global Affairs Canada.
 Her experience extends from working on emergency response systems during the Rohingya refugee crisis, to social safety net research and multi-stakeholder food security projects.
-Ms. Zerin holds a BA in Business Administration from the North South University in Bangladesh and an MBA in business Administration from the University of Dhaka.
+Ms. Zerin holds a BA in Business Administration from the North South University in Bangladesh and an MBA from the University of Dhaka.

 Title: Administrative Officer and PA to the Director